 Each year, 75 percent of all tested students enrolled in at least their second year will perform at or above proficiency on the New York State science examination.

-The school administered the New York State Testing Program science assessment to students in 8th grade in Spring 2022.
-The school converted each student's raw score to a performance level and a grade-specific scaled score.
-The criterion for success on this measure requires students enrolled in at least their second year to score at proficiency.
+The school administered the New York State Testing Program science assessment to students in 8th grade in spring 2023.
+The table below summarizes the performance of students enrolled for at least two years.